lipemat/advanced-sidebar-menu/readme.txt

 <h3>Fully automatic sidebar menus.</h3>

-Uses the parent/child relationship of your pag[VERSION](../../../../phpstan/VERSION)es or categories to generate menus based on the current section of your site.
-Assign a page or category to a parent and Advanced Sidebar Menu will do the rest for you.
+Uses the parent/child relationship of your pages or categories to generate menus based on the current section of your site.
+Assign a page or category to a parent, and Advanced Sidebar Menu will do the rest for you.

 Keeps the menu clean and usable.
 Only related items display, so you don't have to worry about keeping a custom menu up to date or displaying links to items that don't belong.